Emergency Regulations for Cannabis Manufacturing

-Emergency regulations are regulations developed during a special rulemaking process in response to a situation that requires immediate action (Government Code, Section 11342.545).
-MCSB submitted a Finding of Emergency with the emergency regulations package:
+Emergency regulations are regulations developed during a special rulemaking process in response to a situation that requires immediate action to avoid serious harm to the public peace, health, safety or general welfare (Government Code, Section 11342.545).
+MCSB submitted a Finding of Emergency with the emergency regulations package.

 Can I comment on the Emergency Regulations?

 Emergency regulations have a five-day public comment period that begins when the California Office of Administrative Law (OAL) posts the proposed emergency regulations on their website.
-The comment period for the MCSB emergency regulations for cannabis manufacturing was held from November 27 until December 4, 2017.
-Public comments will be accepted again, as part of the regular rulemaking process when the permanent regulations are filed in spring 2018.
+The comment period for the MCSB emergency regulations for cannabis manufacturing was held November 27 - December 4, 2017, and the comment period for the emergency regulations for shared-use facilities was held April 3 - April 8, 2018.
+Public comments will be accepted again, as part of the regular rulemaking process, when the permanent regulations are filed in summer 2018.